karllhughes/docker-php-cli-example/readme.md

 ## Continuous integration with Codeship

-This project was built to use Codeship's Docker continuous integration platform.
+This project was built to use [Codeship's Docker continuous integration platform](https://codeship.com/features/pro).

-1. Copy your Codeship AES key into a file called `codeship.aes` at the root of this project.
+1. Copy your [Codeship AES key](https://documentation.codeship.com/pro/getting-started/encryption/#getting-the-key) into a file called `codeship.aes` at the root of this project.

+2. Make sure your `deployer/.env` file is filled out with your server information and private rsa key (with no line breaks).

-2. Encrypt your .env file: `$ jet encrypt .env .env.encrypted && jet encrypt deployer/.env deployer/.env.encrypted`
+2. Encrypt your .env files: `$ jet encrypt .env .env.encrypted && jet encrypt deployer/.env deployer/.env.encrypted`

 3. Push your code to a repository that is attached to a Codeship Pro CI instance.